How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 I love the Galapagos tortoises.

-Since AAA deals vary by region, you’ll want to check your specific AAA deal.
-My discount on San Diego Zoo tickets is a tiny bit less anyway!
+Since AAA deals vary by region, you must check your specific AAA deal.
+My discount on San Diego Zoo tickets is slightly lower anyway.

 Pros: It’s nice to get value out of your membership.

 Cons: My promo code offers a bit lower price.
-Plus, it’s immediate delivery for valid transactions.
+Plus, it’s an immediate delivery for valid transactions.
+You may wait in line at the ticket booth.

 The San Diego Zoo and San Diego Zoo Safari Park offer special military discounts and even free tickets that can be used year-round.

-• U.S. Armed Forces personnel receive a complimentary 1-Day Pass to the San Diego Zoo and the San Diego Zoo Safari Park upon presenting a Common Access Card (CAC) or Uniformed Services ID Card at any ticket window.
-Complimentary admission is reserved exclusively for active duty military personnel, however.
+• U.S. Armed Forces Active Duty personnel receive a complimentary 1-Day Pass to the San Diego Zoo and the San Diego Zoo Safari Park upon presenting a Common Access Card (CAC) or Uniformed Services ID Card at any ticket window.

-• Military spouses and eligible dependents receive a 10% discount off the 1-Day Pass at the Zoo and Safari Park when showing a valid dependent ID card.
+• Military spouses and eligible dependents receive a 10% discount on the 1-Day Pass at the Zoo and Safari Park when showing a valid dependent ID card.

 • Check with MWR Departments for other applicable San Diego Zoo discount tickets with special military pricing.